Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 Console.WriteLine("world!");
 ```

 We know that these method calls don't produce results because their return type is `void`.
-Even though these are not expressions, we can still model them using expression trees.
+However, even though these are not expressions, we can still model them using expression trees.
 To do that, we need to put them inside a `Block` expression.

 Here is how it works: